What is Vitamin C or Ascorbic Acid?

 Where is vitamin C (L-ascorbic acid) found?

-Vitamin C is abundantly present in certain foods of plant origin, while foods of animal nature generally not they contain it in significant quantities.
+There C vitamin it is abundantly present in certain foods of plant origin, while foods of animal nature generally not they contain it in significant quantities.

 The only exceptions are: